 It may be higher learning but this folk school is seated in the soul

-John C. Campbell Folk school at Brasstown may be the only place on earth where you can jump into a course called “Hand-planed bamboo fly rod” and follow up with “Hammering a tune on the hammered dulcimer.”
+John C. Campbell Folk school at Brasstown may be the only place on earth where you can jump into a course called “It’s Time To Try Blacksmithing” and follow up with “Hammering a tune on the hammered dulcimer.”
 Founded in 1925, the basic curricula of making things that matter as much to the heart as to anything else hasn’t really changed all that much.

 John and Olive Dame Campbell had come to the mountains of the South in 1908, as humanitarians, to study the region, collect ballads and contemporary handcrafts.
 After John died in 1919, Olive and her friend Marguerite Butler voyaged to Europe to look at Danish “schools for life.”
 They returned wanting to offer the same kind of “learning and living” opportunity in the Appalachian Mountains.